- September 11, 2017

 Country also has a favorable tax system (company income tax is 0%, if you do not take the profit out of the company).
 NB!
 I’m not a tax advisor, so please consult your tax advisor regarding possible tax implications you may have.

-All governemental institutions run online programs.
+All governmental institutions run online programs.
 Voting is done online.
-To be honest, the whole Baltic and Scandinavian area is very prone to technological advancements.
+To be honest, the whole Baltic and Scandinavian area is leaning towards technological advancements.

 The only possible problem at the moment is opening a bank account.
 You have to visit the country.
 Lately, Estonia has passed the legislation that banks may use video identification during the onboarding process, but currently no banks are doing it for non-residents.
 If that changes, then it will be even more convinient to operate an Estonian company.